juliantom/Simple_steps_pangenome/README.md

 The folowing file contains **simple steps** to download genomes and create a **pangenome** using anvi'o platform.

 ### Why did I made this space?
-I recognize that, sometimes, we just want to have the code and get the result while forgetting about the whys.
-Altough this way of thinking is unidvisable from a computational or biological perspective, some of you might find useful.
-It might help you overcome fear of the terminal, compare anvi'o results with other program, or simply you just don't want to deal with explanations, or for whatever other reason you might have.
-In case you want to understand the biological meaning of each program and parameter, an extensive description can be found in anvi'o's documentation website [Anvi'o pangenome workflow](https://merenlab.org/2016/11/08/pangenomics-v2/) or dig even deeper into each program reference.
+I understand that sometimes we just want to have the code and get the result without worrying about the whys.
+Although this way of thinking is inadvisable from both a computational and a biological perspective, some of you might find it useful.
+If you want to understand the reasons for choosing each program and parameter, you can find an extensive description on anvi'o's documentation website [Anvi'o pangenome workflow](https://merenlab.org/2016/11/08/pangenomics-v2/) or dig even deeper into each program reference.

 ### Citation
 * If you use this pipeline please acknowledge it by including the link to the repository (https://github.com/juliantom/Simple_steps_pangenome).
-* Cite Anvi'o and third party programs accordingly.
+* Also, cite Anvi'o and third party programs accordingly.

 ### Pipepline
-1. Check Anvi'o and NCBI *datasets* are installed in your system.
+1. Check if Anvi'o and NCBI *datasets* are installed in your system.
 If not, you can get them from here: [Anvi'o install](https://anvio.org/install/) and [NCBI datasets install](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/).
 ```bash
 # ANVIO
 # Activate anvio and check version.
 I am using anvio v8.